Diving into Hot Water Plumbing: The Ultimate Starter Kit

 How long will a hot water heater last?

-The life span of hot water heaters varies on the model and the type.
-On average, a storage tank water heater lasts between 8 and 12 years and a tankless water heater can last up to 20 years.
+The lifespan of hot water heaters is contingent on the model and type.
+On average, a tank water heater lasts 8-12 years, while tanksless water heaters could last as long as 20 years.

-How can I tell when your hot water heater is in need to be replaced?
+How can I tell whether my hot water heater is in need to be replaced?

-Signs that your hot-water heater may need to be replaced are corrosion or rust on the tank, leaks, odd sounds, and a deficiency of hot water.
-If you encounter any of these problems it is suggested that you consult a professional plumber.
+Signs that your hot water heater might need to be repaired include corrosion or rust on the tank, leaks or strange sounds, or a shortage supply of hot water.
+If you experience any of these problems, it is recommended that you seek out a qualified plumber.

 Tags: Plumbing Categories: Hot Water, Plumber